PennyHow/PyTrx/Examples/images/README.md

 # Image sets for PyTrx examples
 This folder contains the camera environment data needed to run the examples provided with PyTrx.
-The camera numbers and references correspond with those given in the PyTrx methods paper:<br>
+The camera numbers and references correspond with those given in the PyTrx methods paper:

-<b>How et al. (In Prep.)
-PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
-Geoscientific Instrumentation, Methods and Data Systems Discussion</b><br>
+<h3>How et al. (In Review) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
+Geoscientific Instrumentation, Methods and Data Systems Discussions</h3>

 The example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.